 Housing and supportive service needs of these vulnerable populations are evaluated through the shortand long-term planning process by analyzing program data over time and collecting community and service provider input.
 Trends are identified to anticipate future community needs that may evolve or arise.
-By developing a structure for effective coordination between staff and service providers, the capacity to address housing and supportive service needs has been enhanced, thereby increasing positive outcomes
+By developing a structure for effective coordination between staff and service providers, the capacity to address housing and supportive service needs has been enhanced, thereby increasing positive outcomes.

-A focus group comprised of stakeholders who work with special needs populations was held to support the identification of needs for this plan.
+A focus group comprised of stakeholders who work with special needs populations was convened in support of identifying the community needs for this plan.
 According to these stakeholders, the greatest housing and supportive service needs of special populations include: